ucdnetsoc/Code-Of-Conduct/README.md

 ## The Code of Conduct
 These rules are in place so that everyone can feel comfortable participating in UCD Netsoc.
 If you think they need editing or don't cover something important, please send a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to start the discussion.

-Harassment in any form will not be tolerated.
+1. Harassment in any form will not be tolerated.
 Harassment includes but is not limited to:

-* Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body ionsize, race, age, regional discrimination, political or religious affiliation
+* Offensive comments related to gender, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, race, age, regional discrimination, political or religious affiliation
 * Offensive comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment
 * Deliberate misgendering.
 This includes deadnaming (this includes the intentional use of using the incorrect name) or persistently using a pronoun that does not correctly reflect a person's gender identity.
 You must address people by the name they give you when not addressing them by their username
 * Physical contact and simulated physical contact (eg, textual descriptions like “hug” or “backrub”) without consent or after a request to stop
-  Threats of violence, both physical and psychological
+* Threats of violence, both physical and psychological
 * Incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm
 * Deliberate intimidation by actions
 * Stalking (unwanted or repeated surveillance by an individual or group toward another person)